 I may be indecisive about which sides to serve, but, I have the wine figured out.
-We will start the evening with a cheese plate, oysters and a the Francis Ford Coppola Diamond Collection Sauvignon Blanc.
+We will start the evening with a cheese plate, oysters, and the Francis Ford Coppola Diamond Collection Sauvignon Blanc.
 Moving on to the main course I will serve my new favorite red wine, the Francis Ford Coppola Diamond Petite Sirah.
 When I begin working on new recipes for Thanksgiving and particularly one that would pair well with the turkey and potatoes, I immediately grabbed the Petite Sirah.
 I wasn’t disappointed upon the first sip or the last.
 This bottle of wine only gets better the longer it is open, so I suggest opening at least 30 minutes before serving.
 The wine is smooth and loaded with jammy fruits such as blackberries and plums with a smokey finish.
 Not heavy like a Cabernet tends to be.
-Instead it is perfectly balanced and goes incredibly well with turkey and creaminess of this Potato and Celeriac Root Dauphinoise.
+Instead, it is perfectly balanced and goes incredibly well with turkey and creaminess of this Potato and Celeriac Root Dauphinoise.

-When I menu plan for the holidays I tended to go a bit on the wild side.
+When I menu plans for the holidays I tended to go a bit on the wild side.
 Then one year it was mentioned to me ever so politely that it would be nice to have traditional dishes.
 While tradition is nice, and I appreciate it, I also enjoy mixing it up a bit.
 This recipe does exactly that.
-It is creamy and rich as a potato dish should be, but the celeriac root adds a bit of brightness to the recipe; just enough to get your tastebuds excited and to make you wonder for a moment.
-Traditionally speaking a Dauphinoise does not use parmesan nor panko bread crumbs.
+It is creamy and rich as a potato dish should be, but the celeriac root adds a bit of brightness to the recipe; just enough to get your taste buds excited and to make you wonder for a moment.
+Traditionally speaking a Dauphinoise does not use parmesan nor panko breadcrumbs.
 I have to say this is a great touch as it adds extra flavor and texture.
 It is the perfect side dish to serve during your Thanksgiving Feast.